 Note: When protecting an endpoint computer from the console some installation logs are saved under the temporary folder for the Windows account used in the Protect computers wizard.

-Further information on endpoint generated log files can be found in article 43391 Details of server component logs can be found in article 116523
+Further information on endpoint generated log files can be found in Information on Windows Log Files for Endpoint Security and Control.
+Details of server component logs can be found in Information on Windows Server-Side Log Files for Endpoint Security and Control.

 To access the local folders of an endpoint computer: